 It is possible to borrow a small, extra amount to be used for making minor repairs to the home or to improve the home’s energy efficiency.

 Rental properties are not eligible for VA mortgage financing.

-The VA loan offers financing for a wide range of properties including single family homes, condos, duplex, tri-plex, four family home and new construction homes.
+The VA loan offers financing for a wide range of properties including single-family homes, condos, 2-4 unit owner-occupied homes, and new construction homes.

 The VA mortgage guidelines allow many borrowers with less than perfect credit to get approved for a home loan.
 Heavy emphasis is placed on the history covering the most recent 12 months.
 As long as debt payments for the past year have been made on time, the veteran has a very good chance of getting approved for a loan.